Skip to content

 If the customer purchased the item based on a sample or demonstration and the goods turn out differently, you must allow them to return the goods and provide a refund.

-Similarly, if the product is different from the description presented in advertisements or online, you will need to give the customer a refund.
+Similarly, if the product differs from the description presented in advertisements or online, you will need to refund the customer.
 Usually, the product and the description would have to be so different that the customer would not have purchased it otherwise.

 For example, a customer purchases a sofa and chooses a red velvet fabric from a range of samples.
 When the sofa arrives, it is in pink leather.
 Since this is a significant difference, the customer can return the pink leather sofa and ask for a refund.